 Keeping it simple – a watt is a unit of measure for electric power consumption that remains constant regardless of voltage or amperage.
 Manufacturers will use it to rate their appliance power usage this way.
-Such as, toaster oven or hot plate may be rated to consume around 1200 watts each.
+Such as, a toaster oven or hot plate may be rated to consume around 1200 watts each.
 Knowing watts is just part of the equation when figuring out your power usage, however, because power grid voltage varies around the country.
-Aging RV parks that have not been updated to handle the loads of todays modern RVs can cause problems.
+Aging RV parks that have not been updated to handle loads of today’s modern RVs can cause problems.
 Because of these problems, your vacation becomes less enjoyable, but also could become more costly.

 How does this apply to RV power?

 Let’s suppose, we are plugged into a 30 amp RV plug.
 A typical 30 amp RV circuit will be able to supply a rate of around 3600 watts of power at any given moment.
 A typical RV water heater will use around 1200 watts.
 While the average large AC unit will use around 1500 watts.
 An absorption refrigerator, when powered on AC, will use around 600 watts.
 Those three appliances on all at the same time are 3300 watts, but how much power do you have left?
 That depends because the breaker ratings are in amps, so there is another calculation to think about.

 An amp is a measurement of electrical current.
 It is a measurement of how much energy an appliance is using at a given moment.
 This number is important when it comes to safety because wire to carry power is given a rating to carry only so much current due to its size and heat dissipation.
 Finding the current rate can be done by using an amp meter or through a basic math calculation.
 To find amps, you must divide the watts by the voltage.